ZigaSajovic/boundingBoxToolKit/README.md

                         Directory of VOT set
   -o DIRECTORY, --destinationDir DIRECTORY
-                        Directory for output file set -r, --reorient        Should it reorient the boundingBoxes
+                        Directory for output file set -r, --reorient        Should it reorient the boundingBoxes ->
+                        meaning: align bBox of frame(t) with bBox of frame(t-1)
 ```
 ### Example of affine bounding box sampling